ryancolorcafe/ryandevelops/_blog_posts/2023-01-14-highlights-from-elixir-for-programmers.md

 {% endhighlight %}

 So now when we run `iex -S mix` in the terminal and then run `Hangman.Runtime.Application.start_game`, a new game will be dynamically created and supervised.
 At this point we have a service that runs on its own node and any number of clients can connect to it and ask for a new game.
-Now Game has a much more independent existence.
+Now Hangman has a much more independent existence.

 # To sum up...